Prevent multiple participation

-Our safest method: it behaves like »Invitation required« with the difference that participants additionally need a PollUnit account.
+Compared to »Invitation required« participants additionally need a PollUnit account.
 They need to log in or register with PollUnit before voting.
-The advantage over »Invitation required« is that with an invitation, that does not match the invited email address, you cannot participate.
-For example, intercepted or stolen invitations cannot be used unless one does also have access to the respective PollUnit account.
+The advantage over »Invitation required« is that an invitation, that does not match the invited email address, cannot participate.
+So intercepted or stolen invitations cannot be used unless the user have access to the respective PollUnit account.

 The necessary settings can be found in step 4 of your PollUnit Wizard.

 You see, it is crucial whether you know your participants or whether they are completely unknown to you.
 Only if you create a voting with the settings »Invitation required« or »Invitation and PollUnit account required« you can be sure that your invited persons can only vote exactly once.

 If you share the participant link to your PollUnit, e.g. on Facebook, and you also allow unknown users who were not invited to vote, we cannot uniquely identify these users.
 However, we can raise the hurdle to cast a double vote.